 For sure, the Nintendo Switch is an amazing device.
-Revealed fully back in January, it’s part mobile gaming console, part living room experience.
-At any time, players can detach their Joy-Con Controllers on each side and play their favorite games wirelessly.
-They also have the option to drop the entire device in a dock and connect a Nintendo Switch Pro Controller to game in a manner that they’re used to.
+Released in March 2017, it’s part mobile gaming console, part living room experience.
+At any time, you can detach your Joy-Con Controllers on each side and play your favorite games wirelessly.
+You can drop the entire device in a dock and connect a Nintendo Switch Pro Controller to play games on your television.

 Here are some great Nintendo Switch tips to get you started with the video game console that’s set to change how people game on the go and at home.
-Paired with some best-class Switch accessories, you’ll love your console even more than you do now.
+Paired with some best-class Switch accessories, you will love your console more after using these tips than you do now.

 Nintendo Switch Tips